Mizakson/library/README.md

 Odin Project JavaScript Course Project #1

-*Note:
-    Project may be refactored later in the curriculum
+*Project may be refactored later in the curriculum